Benjamin Dousa

 Benjamin Arif Dousa (born 5 December 1992) is a Swedish politician of the Moderate Party.
+He has served as Minister for Foreign Trade and International Development Cooperation in the cabinet of Ulf Kristersson since 10 September 2024.

-He was the national chairman of the Moderate Youth League from 2016 to 2020.
-He was re-elected to the position on 24 November 2018.
+Dousa was previously national chairman of the Moderate Youth League from 2016 to 2020, CEO of think tank Timbro from 2020 to 2023 and CEO of Företagarna, the Swedish Federation of Business Owners, from 2023 to 2024.